ozgrozer/ai-renamer/readme.md

 ## Custom Ports

-If you're using a different port in Ollama or LM Studio you could simply specify the base URLs.
+If you're using a non-default port in Ollama or LM Studio, you can specify the base URLs:

 ```bash
 npx ai-renamer /path --provider=ollama --base-url=http://127.0.0.1:11434
 npx ai-renamer /path --provider=lm-studio --base-url=http://127.0.0.1:1234
 ```

-## Params
+## Parameters

 The values of the flags will be saved to your disk when you use them.
 You can find the config file at `~/ai-renamer.json`.
-If you're using a Mac it's `/Users/your-user-name/ai-renamer.json`.
-Also when you set a flag you don't have to use them again.
-The script gets the values from this config file.
+If you're using a Mac, it will be located at `/Users/your-user-name/ai-renamer.json`.
+Once a flag is set, you don't need to specify it again—the script will retrieve the values from this config file.

+### Available Options

 ```bash
 npx ai-renamer --help